-The University Treasurer of Virginia Polytechnic Institute and State University, or designee(s), shall be authorized to invest all operating funds of the university.
-The Treasurer may also engage the support services of outside professionals regarding the university's investment program.
+Under the guidance of the Vice President for Finance (VPF) the Assistant Vice President for Finance and Associate Treasurer (AVP&AT) of Virginia Polytechnic Institute and State University, or designee(s), shall be authorized to invest all operating funds of the university.
+The AVP&AT may also engage the support services of outside professionals regarding the university's investment program.
 Any firm hired to provide advice or assistance with the investment program shall be a registered investment advisor under the Investment Advisers Act of 1940 or exempt from registration.
-Investments shall be made with the care, skill, prudence and diligence under the circumstances then prevailing that a prudent man acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.
+Investments shall be made with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent man acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.

 The primary objective for the management of the university's operating funds is to provide the highest investment return at defined levels of risk, while providing both safety of principal and sufficient liquidity to meet the daily cash flow needs of the university.
-The university's operating funds shall be invested in instruments set forth in the Investment of Public Funds Act of the Commonwealth, as summarized below.
+The university's operating funds contained in- Educational and General funds (Tier Ia) shall be invested in instruments set forth in the Investment of Public Funds Act (Section 2.2-4500 of the Code of Virginia) The nongeneral fund operating funds contained in the Working Capital funds (Tier II) will be invested in a broader array of fixed income investments as authorized by Section § 23.1-2604 of the Code of Virginia titled Investment of Endowment Funds, Endowment Income, etc.

-The Treasurer will review this policy at least annually, and any changes will be reviewed and approved by the Board of Visitors.
+The VPF will review the investment policy at least annually, and any changes will be reviewed and approved by the Board of Visitors.
 Also, any findings of non-compliance will be reported to the Board of Visitors, as well.